A winter storm packing snow and rain is barreling toward California.

 That means potentially difficult driving conditions, especially in mountain passes.
-A Winter Storm Warning has been issued through Friday afternoon.
+The storm is expected to bring rain and snow through Wednesday.

 The California Highway Patrol offers the following advice when the weather turns wet and snowy.
 Whether it's rain, snow, ice or fog, there are a few things to remember on the road.